Last updated on February 9th, 2021

 So far, we have covered the basics of Jscrambler by using the Playground app.
 Now, we will guide you through the process of protecting your own app.
-To return to the dashboard, either click on the Jscrambler logo at the top left corner, the Dashboard link on the menu, or simply click here.
+To return to the dashboard, click the Dashboard link on the menu.

 Once there, you should click the Create App button, insert a name in the input like Hello World, select the Protection Type as "Code Integrity", and click Create App to create your own Jscrambler project.

 If you click the "Add" button on the left, you can see that a file can be created directly from the interface, uploaded from your device, or obtained through a URL.
 Choose the most suitable option to add your app.